 He brushed her hand away.
 “That’s not—”

-“Hey—you need some company?”
+“Want some company?”

-She circled her arm, making him let go.
+She circled her arm, breaking contact.
 “Fuck off, Blake.”
-She turned away and started walking.
-“I need to be alone with myselves.”
+She walked toward the exit.
+“You douche-bro neander-fuck.
+I need to be alone with my selves.”

+Peter grinned.
 The Fuckrising cometh…

-He expelled a deep, satisfied breath.
+And let out a deep, satisfied breath.